 - The dropdown menus in the bottom left and right set the shape of the starting and ending points of the contour.
 Of course, if the contour is closed, we won't notice anything.

-- By clicking the three-dot icon in the bottom right, you can access advanced settings.
-See the items below
+- By clicking the icon with three dots in the bottom right, you can access advanced settings.
+See the points below

 - Stroke style — stroke style: Solid — solid, Dashed — dashed.
 When selecting the dashed style, additional parameters are added: Dash — dash length, Gap — gap length, Dash cap — dash shape.

-- Join — point joining shape: Miter — automatically beveled if the angle is less than the value set in the Miter angle field, Bevel — constantly beveled, Round — rounded.
+- Join — point joining shape: Miter — automatically beveled if the angle is less than the value set by the Miter angle field, Bevel — constantly beveled, Round — rounded.

-You can round the points of the curve using an alternative method:
+You can round the points of the curve in an alternative way:

 - Go to edit mode.

-- Specify the rounding degree in the Corner radius field on the properties panel to the right.
+- Specify the rounding degree in the Corner radius field on the properties panel on the right.

-Note that this rounding method does not affect the guide points and works only with the angles of contours.
-If you set the curvature of the lines using the Bend tool, rounding will not work.
+Please note that this rounding method does not affect the guide points and works only with the angles of contours.
+If you have set the curvature of lines using the Bend tool, rounding will not work.

 As I mentioned above, you can add and remove points at any time.
 After entering edit mode, try the following for copying a point: